 CGI of Royal Albert Dock – a 35-acre new business district being developed by ABP.

-London’s gateway to global trade for centuries, the Royal Docks is transforming fast – a huge area of East London set to re-emerge as a globally significant commercial centre with a huge range of cultural attractions, leisure facilities and homes.
-With a £314 million investment package approved by the Mayor of London in June 2018, and £8bn of investment coming to the area over the next 20 years, this new chapter in the story of the Royal Docks is its most exciting yet.
+London’s gateway to global trade for centuries, the Royal Docks is transforming fast – a huge area of east London set to re-emerge as a globally significant commercial centre with a range of cultural attractions, leisure facilities and homes.
+With a £314m investment package approved by the Mayor of London in June 2018, and £8bn of investment coming to the area over the next 20 years, this new chapter in Royal Docks history is the most exciting yet.

 The Royal Docks is uniquely placed at the meeting point of two key growth corridors and an Opportunity Area – a neighbourhood benefitting from government investment to improve social mobility.
 It’s also home to London’s only Enterprise Zone.

 Enterprise Zones are a flagship part of the government’s industrial strategy – areas that encourage significant inward investment and rapid growth by offering tax breaks, relaxed regulations and other incentives.
 They’re engines of the British economy, built for business, and the Royal Docks is one of only 48 in the country.

 The Royal Docks Enterprise Zone is a 300+-acre area of the Royal Docks that, in the coming years, will firmly establish itself as London’s third key business district, alongside the City and nearby Canary Wharf.